 As an experiential education company that offers tailored school trips for students of all ages, sustainable education is always at the forefront of our minds.
 Sustainable education is becoming increasingly relevant as the world faces a continuing environmental crisis.

 Making sure every student understands the challenges our planet faces and the things that must be done to alleviate those challenges is at the core of our values.
-Through our experiential learning school trips to China, we hope to enable both personal and societal change.
+Through our experiential learning school trips in China, we hope to enable both personal and societal change.

 What is Sustainability in Education?